Bhagavad Gita Chapter 6 Verse 18 Meaning

 What is the main idea of Bhagavad Gita 6.18?

 When the perfectly controlled mind rests in the Self alone, free from longing for any of the objects of desire, then it is said, 'He is united'.
-This verse emphasizes meditation with clarity and purpose.
+Situated within the chapter on The Yoga of Meditation, this verse contributes to the Gita's exploration of meditation and its relationship to inner...

 How can I apply Bhagavad Gita 6.18 in daily life?